Action Hero Biju: Theatrical

 The film was released on 4 February 2016 in 131 screens in Kerala and in 116 screens in rest of India and in more than 10 screens in the United States on 5 February.
 It was released on 68 screens in the United Arab Emirates on 25 February 2016.
 The film was distributed by LJ Films of Indian film director Lal Jose.
 Daiwik Films distributed the film in the UAE.

 Home media

-Action Hero Biju was released on DVD and VCD by Sathyam Audios on 24 May 2016.
+Action Hero Biju was released on DVD and VCD by Satyam Audios on 24 May 2016.

 Reception

 Critical response

 Veeyen of Nowrunning.com lauded the film.
 He states that "the cinematic reconstruction of the life of a police officer that Abrid Shine attempts in 'Action Hero Biju' is efficient to the core, and the craft elements on display exceptional.
 The mother of all gambles that the film indulges in - of keeping conventionalities at bay - makes it a level-headed film that traverses the rugged planes of law, justice, truth and life with consummate ease."

 Arathi Kannan of Malayala Manorama rated of 3.5/5 and said "With a salute to the cops, who sweat their ways through their duties and moral obligations, Abrid Shine leaves a sparkling note of thanks before the screen blackout."

 S.R.
 Praveen writing for The Hindu criticised the film for glorifying custodial torture by police especially at a time when Kerala Police was facing criticism for a spate of custodial deaths across the state.
 Glorification of sexist and racist remarks uttered by Nivin's character were also called out in the review.